Legacy Archive refers to content archived before the compliance deadline and may qualify for an accessibility exemption.

 Disabling Manual Archive Entries only prevents creating new manual entries.
 It does not affect existing archives.

-If you need to archive a Google Doc, YouTube video, or other external URL:
+To archive a Google Doc, YouTube video, or other external URL:

 No.